E&O Insurance >FAQS>LAWYERS in Private Practice FAQs

 Coverage is provided in the ordinary course for PROFESSIONAL SERVICES

-you provide in your capacity as a LAWYER of the Law Society of Upper Canada.
+you provide in your capacity as a LAWYER of the Law Society of Ontario.
 There is however,

 no coverage for work you do with respect to U.S. law or any other foreign law.